Rulebook (17th Edition)

 Battles

 - Damage Allocation: The attacking player rolls a number of six-sided dice equal to the total SP of the attacking team, and the defending player rolls a number of six-sided dice equal to the total SP of the defending team.
 Then, each player must take each of their rolled dice, 1 at a time (in any order), and inflict the result as damage to the next surviving minion in the other player's team (based on the respective formation order selected) until either all dice are used or all minions in the respective team are destroyed.
-If any of the attacking team's dice remain, inflict the total result of these remaining dice as damage to the victim, or if the victim is a minion which is no longer in-play, to the victim's controller instead.
+If any of the attacking team's dice remain, inflict the total result of these remaining dice as damage to the victim, or if the victim is a minion which is no longer on-field, to the victim's controller instead.

 For the purposes of timing, everything which occurs in each step is considered to occur simultaneously.
 As such, any action which starts a chain cannot be taken during one of the steps and must wait until the respective step is completed.